Just Your Friendly Neighborhood Zen Goddess

-Low Carb Zen is essentially a Low Carb notebook maintained by Dixie Vogel, former owner of the pioneering “Low Carb Eating” community and “Shrinking Goddess,” sites dedicated to educating, encouraging and supporting those following a low carb lifestyle.
+Low Carb Zen is essentially a Low Carb notebook maintained by me: Dixie Vogel, former owner of the pioneering “Low Carb Eating” community and “Shrinking Goddess,” sites dedicated to educating, encouraging and inspiring those following a low carb lifestyle.

 I could give you a ton of reasons why I decided to go Low Carb in earnest on November 15, 2003.
 The doctor was telling me I was fast headed toward Diabetes and with a family history, I knew she was right.
-I was sick being fat–and the aches, pains and various complications of my weight.
+I was sick of being fat–and the aches, pains and various complications of my weight.
 I was tired of being uncomfortable and embarrassed about my appearance, much as I managed to keep the fact to myself.
 When I asked myself what advice I would give a friend or one of my kids in the same position, I realized I’d tell ’em to suck it up and make some changes.
 No more excuses!

 I’d been fat all my life, so it wasn’t exactly my first try at weight loss.
 By this point, I had tried low cal, low fat, the Rice diet, the Cabbage Soup Diet, the Grapefruit diet, Phen/fen, living at the gym, fasting, Slimfast, Dexatrim, and a few other approaches I’ve no doubt forgot.
 I knew people who were doing well on low carb, so I went searching for before/after pictures.
 That made an impression.

 Here are mine.